christianhansonn/PortfolioProject/README.md

 For SQL, Power BI and DAX, I take tables that Snowflake has already created and committed to updating, aggregate them to pull particular information relevant to what I'm wanting to report on, and then build visuals in a Power BI report.
 In this report I visualize the data to show totals, trends, and forecast into the future.
 In the Power BI report you will see that I do some basic DAX functions to create my own date and calculated measures table.
 I also implement advanced features like dynamic legends, column formatting, and forecasting.

-You can also see my custom SQL by opening the "CDC Portfolio Project SQL" text file.
+You can see all my supporting files by opening the "CDC Project" zip file.

 For my Python correlation testing, I take a dataset that shows information about movies and tv shows in Amazon Prime's digital catalog.
 From there, I try to draw conclusions about driving factors for different columns by calculating correlations.
 I find that the shows and movies popularity is directly correlated on the number of votes it gets.